shambhavi07/Simple-Todo--python/README.md

   * [x] A todo note can be updated

  ## APP WALKTHROUGH
-Here's a walkthrough of implemented user stories:
+Here's a walkthrough of the TODO app:
 <img src='FlaskToDo.gif' title='FlaskToDo' width='' alt='Video Walkthrough' />

 GIF created with [LiceCap](http://www.cockos.com/licecap/).